Originally posted on May 25, 2021. The Institute for Public Relations shared this renewed commitment to diversity, equity, and inclusion.

 What We Have Done this Past Year

-- Published 100+ research abstracts of DE&I research on the IPR CDEI Website
+- Published 100+ research abstracts of Diversity, Equity and Inclusion (DE&I) research on the IPR CDEI Website

-- Held 12 webinars for the Race in the PR Classroom series, in partnership with PRSA Educators Academy, featuring 43 diverse PR professionals
+- Held 9 sessions for the Diversity in the PR Classroom series, in partnership with PRSA Educators Academy, featuring 23 diverse PR professionals

 - Committed to ensuring 50% of our IPR conference speakers are diverse

-- Launched 3 surveys related to DE&I research and embedded DE&I in all our industry-related studies
+- Launched two DE&I-focused studies and started qualitative research for an additional report, and embedded DE&I in all our industry-related studies

 Historically, IPR has played multiple roles in supporting public relations research.
 Today, we support research in five ways as an aggregator, grantor, partner, interpreter, and convener.